Service information for FY 20/21.

 The upcharge amount is equal to the cost of the device plus any required add-ons (additional or special docks, external drives, etc.) less the cost of the standard device.
 (Note: The standard charge for the laptop includes the cost of a docking station).
 That amount is then multiplied by the number of devices the agency is purchasing with an upgrade.

-The monthly desktop rate includes $542 (subject to change based on hardware standards adopted) for replacement, spread over 5 years which corresponds to the useful life that’s been defined for desktops.
-Similarly, the laptop rate includes $989 (subject to change based on hardware standards adopted) spread over 4 years.
-If you have any questions on how to calculate an upcharge, please contact your Client Services Management team.
+The monthly desktop rate includes $583 for replacement, spread over 5 years which corresponds to the useful life that’s been defined for desktops.
+Similarly, the laptop rate includes $856 spread over 4 years.
+If you have any questions on how to calculate an upcharge, please contact your Relationship Management Team.
 Here are some examples that help explain the process.